hazelcast/hazelcast-cpp-client/README.md

 First create a build directory from the root of the project.
 In the build directory, run the following commands depending on your environment.

 For compiling with SSL support:

-- You need have the openssl installed in your development environment.
-Furthermore, the openssl include directory should be added to include directories and the openssl library directory should be listed in the link directories.
-Furthermore you need to set the openssl libraries to link.
+- You need to have the openssl installed in your development environment: (i) Add openssl include directory to include directories, (ii) Add openssl library directory to the link directories list (This is the directory named tls. e.g. cpp/Linux_64/hazelcast/lib/tls), (iii) Set the openssl libraries to link.

-- You can provide your openssl installation directory to cmake using the following flags: -DHZ_OPENSSL_INCLUDE_DIR="Path to open installation include directory" and -DHZ_OPENSSL_LIB_DIR="Path to openssl lib directory"
+- You can provide your openssl installation directory to cmake using the following flags:
+    - DHZ_OPENSSL_INCLUDE_DIR="Path to open installation include directory"
+    - DHZ_OPENSSL_LIB_DIR="Path to openssl lib directory"

 - Use -DHZ_COMPILE_WITH_SSL=ON

-- Check top level CMakeLists.txt file to see which libraries we link for openssl in which environment.
-For Mac OS and Linux, we link with "ssl" and "crypto", for windows and example linkage for 64 bit library and release build: "libeay32MD ssleay32MD libcrypto64MD libSSL64MD".
+- Check the top level CMakeLists.txt file to see which libraries we link for openssl in which environment.
+    - For Mac OS and Linux, we link with "ssl" and "crypto"
+    - For Windows there is an example linkage for 64 bit library and release build: "libeay32MD ssleay32MD libcrypto64MD libSSL64MD".

 ## Mac